dex-nonix/4Real/MASTER/REQUIRED/FRONTEND/dynamic-table.md

 }
 ```

 The TableCellWidgetManager automatically resolves cell types like `'text'`, `'status'`, `'actions'`, `'date'` to their corresponding components (span, Tag, Button, etc.) and applies default styling and behavior for consistent table cell rendering.
+PrimeVue components are used directly; no custom input wrappers needed.

 ### **Table Cell Widget Registry (table-widgets.js):**
 The TableCellWidgetManager uses a registry file that maps cell types to actual components: